AO-HELP Emergency Plan

 9) Waltzing Matilda (YouTube)

-Contemplator.com has a large selection of midi files of American folk songs.
+Contemplator.com has a large selection of lyrics and midi files of American folk songs.

 HYMNS